hapticdata/ncs/notes/ec2.md

 		ec2-describe-instances

 * Open a port for ssh, might as well get 80 for http as well (At this point http:// doesn't work.
 There is no web server... yet.)
+Also opening 8080, which i like to use for node tests.

 		ec2-authorize default -p 22
 		ec2-authorize default -p 80
+		ec2-authorize default -p 8080

 Take a Look Around